NEFTACAMFIG/Visualization_Exercise/README.md

 # Visualization_Exercise

-This code is regarding to practice useful skills for visialization data and creation of Dashboards with Dash.
+This code is regarding to practice useful skills for visualization data and creation of Dashboards with Dash.
 The code covers the following topics:

 1. Obtain the raw data that will be used and Upload it
 2. Clean the data to be used for the visualizations